-In principle, the AHV/IV pensions are adjusted at two-year intervals to the trend of the mixed index which corresponds to the arithmetical mean of the wage and price indexes.
-The Federal Council raised the AHV and IV pensions and the minimum livelihood sum under supplementary benefits most recently on 1 January 2021.
+In principle, AHV pensions are adjusted once every two years to the trend of the mixed index which corresponds to the arithmetical mean of the wage and price indexes.
+With effect from 1 January 2023, the Federal Council has raised AHV and IV pensions as well as the minimum living allowance by 2.5 %.